-Pad See Ew (Thai Wide Rice Noodles with Chicken)
+Pad See Ew (Thai Wide Rice Noodles with Chicken) Recipe

 Pad See Ew (Thai Wide Rice Noodles with Chicken) is a Thai Street Food Favorite made with wide rice noodles coated in a rich, savory, slightly sweet brown sauce.
 It takes just a few minutes to make and may easily become your favorite make-at-home Thai recipe.

-- 1 Tbsp Light Thai Soy Sauce
+- 1 Tablespoon Light Thai Soy Sauce

 - 4 cloves Garlic, minced

 - 10 ounces Chinese Broccoli / Gai Lan, chopped (substitute 8 oz chopped baby broccoli with 2 oz baby spinach, but keep them separate)